-Threats and invective hurled at local health director who sought to postpone President Trump’s rally in Tulsa, emails show
+Threats and invective hurled at health director who sought to postpone Trump’s Tulsa rally, emails show

 “Unfortunately, I think spread occurred elsewhere from being in Tulsa that weekend,” Dart said in an interview.

-After the Tulsa rally, which attracted a smaller crowd than the Trump campaign expected, the president stopped holding indoor rallies.
+After the Tulsa event, which attracted a smaller crowd than the Trump campaign expected, the president stopped holding indoor rallies.
 His appearances have predominantly taken place virtually or at outdoor venues.
 But the event in Las Vegas raises the possibility that Trump will revive the indoor rallies that were a mainstay of his 2016 campaign — again putting pressure on state and local officials.

 Trump has defended his choice to hold indoor gatherings, telling the Las Vegas Review-Journal last week: “I’m on a stage, and it’s very far away.”

 In Tulsa, the criticism of Dart and the health department did not end when Trump flew home from his rally at the 19,000-seat BOK Center.
-Dart and his department have been buffeted by subsequent political battles over his department’s recommendation that face masks be required in public and that schools start virtually instead of in person.
+Dart and his department have been buffeted by subsequent political battles over his department’s recommendation that masks be required in public and that schools start virtually instead of in person.

 “Wearing masks is harmful!” one resident wrote to Dart on July 14.
 “Why are you hell bent on forcing Tulsans to muzzle up?!
 We are not your serfs or guinea pigs!”